cjdbarlow/Part-One/adaptive_immunity.md

 Lymphocytes are divided into two types:
 * **B lymphocytes**
 Are produced in the bone marrow, and migrate to lymphoid (nodes, spleen, MALT) where they are renamed **plasma cells** and produce antibody.
 Functions include:
-    * Production of antiody against specific antigens
+    * Production of antibody against specific antigens
     * Presentation of antigen to T-cells to active them
     * Proliferation to form memory cells